Creating an Acne Diet Plan: Eating Food That Clears Hormonal Acne

 Just one cup fresh spinach per day can increase your antioxidants and help you fight acne!
 There are many unique and exciting meal plans that you can try to maximize your antioxidants and nutrition.

-For example, there’s a very popular acne diet plan on Byrdie[3] that has been circulating on Pinterest, Facebook, and Instagram- it could be a good place to start when thinking about antioxidant rich foods!
+For example, there’s a very popular diet plan for acnes on Byrdie that has been circulating on Pinterest, Facebook, and Instagram- it could be a good place to start when thinking about antioxidant rich foods!3

 Byrdie’s meal schedule is acne medically reviewed, as it should be.
 They have come up with a seven day schedule made by a nutritionist and a dermatologist to bring you the best foods for your skin.
 It may even help your gut too!